fabianmartins/alienattack.workshop/README.md

 **IMPORTANT**: This is another action that we DON'T WANT to be executed by hand.
 How to fix this?
 How to make the deployment of the environment to create an admin user automatically?
 Think about it.
 We will need it in another fixing workshop.

-### FIXING ACTIVITY 10 - Create a session for the game
+### fixACTIVITY 10 - Create a session for the game

 If the previous activity went well, you have the management console ready to have a session configured.
 Follow the steps below to create a gaming session.